 Why Salisbury Plain?

-Nice big landing place for spaceships perhaps?
-Not very likely.
-What is more probable is that the landscape chose itself.
+It's much more likely that the landscape chose itself.
 Ancient Britain was covered by forests.
-A large open space, thousand of acres of chalk grassland, would have been rare and special.
-I can tell you myself, that even today, driving across Salisbury plain in the dark of night, its mysterious earthworks looming blank against a starry sky, can be a transcendant, almost supernatural experience.
+A large open space, thousands of acres of treeless chalk grassland, would have been rare and special.
+Even today, driving across Salisbury plain in the dark of night, its mysterious earthworks looming blank against a starry sky, can be a transcendent, almost supernatural experience.

-Then, there is the matter of the lines.
-No not ley lines.
-Aerial photography, excavations and geophysical surveys have revealed grooves - known as periglacial stripes - that run parallel to the Avenue at the Stonehenge site and coincidentally line up with the axis of the solstice.
-It is possible that the farming people who settled the area and who closely observed seasonal signs noticed the alignment of these natural geological features and chose the site and position of Stonehenge because of them.
+And the lines, known as periglacial stripes that coincidentally line up with the axis of the solstice are natural geological features.
+The farming people who settled the area and who closely observed seasonal signs noticed the alignment with the change of seasons and chose the site and position of Stonehenge because of them.

 Every year, Wiccans, Neo Pagans, New Agers and curious tourists flock to Stonehenge for the summer solstice.
 It is the only time that visitors are allowed to camp out around the site and spend all night waiting for dawn.

 But findings at Durrington Walls suggest that midwinter, not midsummer was the most important and the time for rituals and feasting.
-Scientists have been able to date pigs teeth found at the site and say that they were slaughtered and consumed in winter, not summer.
 Most of the other monuments in the Stonehenge area are aligned to midwinter sunrise and sunset.
 That theory makes even more sense when you consider the fire festivals and observances of midwinter all over Northern Europe.